GunjanPantha/krishiclub/README.md

-# krishiclub
+# Krishi Club

-This is a Flutter project designed to connect farmers and buyers.
+This is a working prototype for a Flutter-based startup project designed to connect farmers and buyers.

 ## Features